Estes Park Colorado

 Pictures have been taken of her on the main staircase, that can be seen on the slide show in the basement.

-Her apparition has been seen gazing out the windows of The Music Room, waiting for her guests.
+Her apparition has been seen gazing out of The Music Room windows, waiting for her guests.

 The Entity of Freelan Stanley